Tyil/school-2016-2017/ewrite/tutorial.md

 ```

 If you're thinking at this point "where's my home partition?", it's not
 initialized here.
-ZFS requires custom kernel modules which will be built later.
+ZFS requires custom kernel modules which will be built later,
+after the initial kernel has been compiled.

 #### Mount the filesystems
 Next up is mounting all filesystems so we can install files to them.
 First, we